BackendStack21/fetch-proxy/README.md

 - **HTTP Method Validation**: Whitelist-based method validation
 - **DoS Prevention Guidelines**: Resource exhaustion protection recommendations

-For detailed security information, see [SECURITY.md](./SECURITY.md).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-This project was created using `bun init` in bun v1.2.13.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.